muckelba/poracleWiki/v4/dts.md

 A useful visualizer can be found [HERE](https://leovoel.github.io/embed-visualizer/)

 Sometimes it's necessary to use three curly braces on each side.
 This avoids url encoding for fields that need an url.
+You can do all kinds of fancy handlebar magic, read more about that [HERE][https://github.com/helpers/handlebars-helpers].

 ### Monster alarms
 {% raw %}